-Since, this is one such question that most interviewers may ask, so it is better that you prepare and practice for an impressive answer to this.
-This will not only make you feel more confident during the interview session, but might also get you to the job.
+Since, this is one such question that most interviewers may ask, so you should prepare and practice for an impressive answer to this.
+This will not only make you feel more confident during the interview but also get you to the job.

-There is no perfect, precise way to answer this question, as your goals depends on what is really important for you.
+There is no perfect, precise way to answer this question, as your goals depend on what is important for you.